 There is nothing more important than saving a child's life.Josi, Lulu's mum

-Lulu was a bright, bubbly, joyous child with no health issues or concerns - but when she was eight months old, her family knew something was up.
+Lulu was a bright, bubbly, joyous child with no health issues or concerns - but when she was eight months old, her family knew something was wrong.

 Lulu had a fever that wouldn't go away.
 At first, her parents thought it was teething issues, so they took her to the hospital for further tests - but never made it home after that.